Is There Life After Love?

 And yet, losing love can be so painful that it can also keep someone from truly living after the loss.
 I've seen this more true when love is lost due to divorce/breakup than death, and I'm not entirely sure why.
 It might be that losing someone because they've died enables the belief that you would still have had their love were they still alive, but losing love because a spouse leaves or a partner ends the relationship shatters any delusion that the person you loved still loved you.
 And that can understandably make it feel like life is over.
 And in many ways, it is.

 Of course, physical life goes on.
-But when you can no longer share the love with your beloved, there is an aspect of life that does not go on for whatever reason.
+But when you can no longer share the love with your beloved, there is an aspect of life that doesn't go on for whatever reason.
 We do ourselves a disservice by not acknowledging this; by leaping right to "it's better to have loved and lost than never to have loved at all" proclamations, we cut off grief.
 Failure to grieve can infect other parts of lives, taking more with it than just what was lost when love ended and making it harder for life to meaningfully continue after love.

 We Make Our Choice